 The analog of \autoref{C:qhereditary} fails in type $C^{(1)}_{e}$:

 \begin{Proposition} Suppose that $R$ is a field.
 The algebra $\WA(X)$ is not a graded affine quasi-hereditary algebra and $\WAc(X)$ is not a graded quasi-hereditary algebra. \end{Proposition}

-\begin{proof} The cell modules for $\hell$-partitions with a component of the form $(n)$ are one-dimensional and concentrated in some strictly positive degree, so they cannot carry a simple module.
+\begin{proof} The cell modules for $\hell$-partitions with a component of the form $(n)$ are one dimensional and concentrated in strictly positive degree, so they cannot carry a simple module.
 Hence, these algebras cannot be quasi-hereditary by the general theory of cellular algebras; {\cf} \cite[Theorem 4.1]{KoXi-affine-cellular}. \end{proof}